Sally551/DECA-lab2-challenge/README.md

 If ADDIN from MULT B sheet is one, we subtract the previous result we calculated from the shift operation block.
 Otherwise, we use the register to accumulate the eight(OPCODE multiplied by NUMB) indices.
 At clock cycle 0, 0 is loaded to A(reset the accumulation).
 This ADDSUB module gives out the final result at the clock cycle 7.
 Therefore, the whole module takes 8 cycles to calculate the result.

+### TEST instruction:
+If you want to test with the regular number, please replace IEEEMULT by a MULT sheet and select (15:0) as the output, and use "a.ram".
+Otherwise, you should use the given sheet.
+You need to test more sets of numbers for IEEEMULT because the author didn't try using 16-digit input numbers.
 ### Writing back through MOVC1
 using "a.ram" to test
 <img width="560" height="282" alt="image" src="https://github.com/user-attachments/assets/afb86f14-de56-4409-9966-2ad1c36ee6c5" />